Pillows

 Look for reputable manufacturers who offer more extended warranties.
 The best pillows typically last the longest, as reflected in the warranty.
 In addition to better sleep, they are of better value in the long term.

 Over time, most pillows will lose their firmness and no longer adequately support your neck and head.
-When your pillow has reached this stage, buy a new pillow.
+When your pillow has reached this stage, buy a new pillow and use this guide to find the best pillow for your neck.

 ABC Radio Interview Regarding Pillow Selection